BirdeeHub/make_minesweeper_tutorial/app/README.md

 If you have a mac, only bashcompile.sh will work for you.

 Compiling is easy.
+Go to Compiling folder.
 Run the script.

+**Packaging (requires jdk)**

 Packaging is also easy if you have jpackage and its dependency.

+It is not necessary to do this to update your game, it just makes a version you can send to others.

-After you compile, run the package script!
+After you compile, go to Packaging folder and run the package script!

 If you are on windows, you are done! the installer program is 1 level up from where you are.
 Just like in the git repo.

 **on Linux? just 1 more step.**

-cd to LinuxInstall, and without moving the .deb file from where the package script put it,
+cd to Packaging/LinuxInstall, and without moving the .deb file from where the package script put it,

 run the zipLinuxMinesweeper.sh script.

-then cd ../.. and use ls and both the package and a distributable zip will be there for you.
+then cd ../../.. and use ls and both the package and a distributable zip will be there for you.
 Again, just like in the git repo.

 ____________________________________________________________________________________________________________________________________